 Phone to book your horseback riding adventure.
 Greenridge is delightfully old school!
 (772) 288-7234

-Our timing on our visit to Martin County was perfectly aligned to the full moon.
-This meant we had an opportunity to do something our family has not done before – a sunset full moon stand up paddle board.
+Our timing on our visit to Martin County was perfectly aligned with the full moon.
+This meant we had an opportunity to do something our family has not done before – a sunset full moon stand-up paddle board.

 It’s one of the most unique family adventures we’ve had, and one of the 8 wow moments from this Florida trip.

 We started with a quick instruction on paddling, before heading out as a group across the channel to a nearby island.
-The wake was pumping, and we had to sprint paddle, timing our run in between boats and catching their wake behind us.
+The wake was pumping, and we had to sprint paddle, timing our run in between boat cruises and catching their wake behind us.